Open-/Closed-loop Active Learning for Data-driven Predictive Control: Introduction

 {Another topic related to our work is adaptive predictive control, which is widely used due to its ability to handle parameter uncertainties and time-variant parameters \cite{Qin2003Survey_MPC}.
-These advantages allow us to address common issues in the considered data-driven control framework, such as the update of the dataset and the learning uncertainty introduced by noisy dataset.} The research on model-based adaptive predictive control can be traced back to \cite{Mayne1993AMPC}, where nonlinear systems with input constraints were analyzed.
+These advantages allow us to address common issues in the {data informativity framework \cite{2022_SLemma}}, such as the update of the dataset and the learning uncertainty introduced by noisy datasets.} The research on model-based adaptive predictive control can be traced back to \cite{Mayne1993AMPC}, where nonlinear systems with input constraints were analyzed.
 Later, several works discussed the convergence of parameter estimates by introducing data-selection methods \cite{Fukushima2007AMPC} or additional constraints \cite{vicente2019stabilizing}.
-Another line of research integrated set-membership identification with robust predictive control where various representations of uncertainties were constructed \cite{Adetola2011AMPC_Set,Lu2019AMPC_Set,Lorenz2019RMPC_update, Zhang2020AMPC_uncertainty}. {To enable data-driven formulations for predictive control, the fundamental lemma approaches and the set-valued approaches are widely utilized.
-The fundamental lemma, which was proposed by Willems \textit{et al.} in \cite{willemsNotePersistencyExcitation2005}, illustrates that all trajectories of a linear time-invariant system can be captured by a finite collection of trajectories.With this instrumental lemma, various data-driven formulations were proposed for different control configurations \cite{mehrnooshEventTriggeredRobustDataDriven2023,liuDataDrivenSelfTriggeringMechanism2023,liuDataDrivenResilientPredictive2023}.
-Local linear approximation of nonlinear systems \cite{schmittDataDrivenPredictiveControl2024} and adaptation for time-varying systems \cite{barosOnlineDataenabledPredictive2022} were also considered using this lemma.
-On the other hand, the set-valued approaches utilize a data-driven formulation of admissible systems consistent with the collected data samples. {Some studies analyzed the reachable system states under a given input sequence based on the set of admissible systems and designed robust predictive controllers using these reachable states to replace the prediction of system trajectories given by the true model \cite{russoTubeBasedZonotopicDataDriven2023,alanwarRobustDatadrivenPredictive2022}.
-However, enabling a stabilizing controller with a reduced number of data samples by actively selecting informative data samples remains unclear for data-driven predictive control.
-This gap also motivates our investigations in this work.
+Another line of research integrated set-membership identification with robust predictive control where various representations of uncertainties were constructed \cite{Adetola2011AMPC_Set,Lu2019AMPC_Set,Lorenz2019RMPC_update, Zhang2020AMPC_uncertainty}.
+To enable data-driven predictive control for LTI systems, {the approaches based on the fundamental lemma} and the set-valued approaches are widely investigated.
+The fundamental lemma, which was proposed by Willems \textit{et al.} in \cite{willemsNotePersistencyExcitation2005}, illustrates that {all trajectories of a deterministic LTI system can be captured by a finite collection of noise-free trajectories.
+To enable the application of this lemma in the predictive control of noisy systems, slack variables are employed to guarantee the feasibility of the predictor \cite{coulson2019deepc}.} With this lemma, various data-driven formulations were proposed for different predictive control configurations \cite{mehrnooshEventTriggeredRobustDataDriven2023,liuDataDrivenSelfTriggeringMechanism2023,liuDataDrivenResilientPredictive2023, schmittDataDrivenPredictiveControl2024, barosOnlineDataenabledPredictive2022}.
+On the other hand, the set-valued approaches utilize a data-driven formulation of admissible systems consistent with the collected data samples. {Some studies analyzed the reachable system states under a given input sequence based on the set of admissible systems and designed robust predictive controllers using these reachable states to replace the prediction of system trajectories given by the true model \cite{russoTubeBasedZonotopicDataDriven2023,alanwarRobustDatadrivenPredictive2022}. {However, enabling a stabilizing controller with a reduced number of data samples by actively selecting informative ones remains unclear for data-driven predictive control.} This gap also motivates our investigations in this work.
 Note that our work is also different from existing results on data-driven predictive control with event-/self-triggered and denial communications \cite{mehrnooshEventTriggeredRobustDataDriven2023,liuDataDrivenSelfTriggeringMechanism2023,liuDataDrivenResilientPredictive2023}, where the focuses were on exploring event-triggered/denial data transmission and controller update mechanisms to mitigate communication constraints and ensure stability and performance of the closed-loop system.
-By contrast, our work considers the scenario where the data generation and transmission processes are not restricted, and our aim is to design learning methods to actively generate and select informative data samples for enhanced data efficiency and accelerated learning by evaluating the informativity of the data samples.}}
+By contrast, our work considers the scenario where the data generation and transmission processes are not restricted, and our aim is to design learning methods to actively generate and select informative data samples for enhanced data efficiency and accelerated learning by evaluating the informativity of the data samples.}